What is digital accessibility? And what's involved in making digital products and platforms accessible?

 It's very important to understand your organisation’s responsibilities in terms of accessibility compliance.
 That’s because there are consequences for not making your platforms accessible, such as litigation from affected users.

-In 2000, a landmark case around accessibility litigation was brought against the Sydney Olympic Games Organisation Committee (SOGOC).
+In 2000, a landmark case around accessibility litigation was brought against the Sydney Organising Committee for the Olympic Games (SOCOG).
 Bruce Maguire, a visually impaired user, was unable to access the Sydney 2000 Summer Olympics website to check the progress of the games, such as accessing scores and medal tallies.